-So you want to improve your drone mapping.
+So you want to improve your drone mapping and make great drone maps?
 While making quality maps isn’t too complex, there are a few things you should be aware of before you launch your drone.
 It all starts will collecting good images.
 Following the tips below, will help avoid wasting your time and money.
 These tips will also help you get the impressive, clear and usable drone maps everyone is looking for.

 1 Always Use an Autopilot